arahi7860/intro-to-python/readme.md

 and a programming language (JavaScript), you only need to learn the new programming language!

-The better you learn a language, the more comfortable you get with it.
+The more you use a language, the more comfortable you get with it.
 The more comfortable you get with it, the easier it is to "think" in that language.

 ## Additional Resources